Where Does Sugar Enter the Blood?

 Digestion

 The process is lengthy.
-We won’t cover it all because we’re interested in how sugar absorption into the bloodstream.
+We won’t cover it all because we’re interested in how sugar is absorbed into the bloodstream.
 It begins in the mouth.

 Digestion in the Mouth

 As mentioned, digestion begins in the mouth.
-The mouth has saliva that has enzymes that help crush the food.
-The enzyme amylase converts carbohydrates to respective smaller portions.
+Saliva contains enzymes that help crush the food.
+The enzyme amylase converts carbohydrates into smaller portions.

 Softening and lubrication of the food take place in the mouth.